UJ5/Reinforcement_learning/CartPole_V0/README.md

 Our aim is to keep the pole vertically balanced until the score of 200 is reached.
 This problem can be cosidered solved if we achieve the average score of 195+ over the  course 100 consecutive episodes.

-# Implementation of DQN #
+# Implementation of DQN algorithm #

 I have used the Q learning algorithm to train, reward and penalize the model.
 It is a model free approach.
+Unlike Q-learning algorithm, we do not have to creat a table for remebering the actions and their rewards in certain state of the agent.
+In DQN we try to train a nueral network to predict the actions for the agent to perform.
+Here are the steps to train the model:

+- Initially, the NN-model predicts the action randomly, then agent performs that action.
+Actually the model predicts the Q-values of all the possible actions and agent performs action with higher Q-value.
+- Based on the performance of agent, we get new state of the agent with certain rewards for the previous action.
+- Positive reward for maintaining the balance and negative for falling (may change in other cases).
+- We also take account of future actions while assigning positive reward to the model.
+For this, we use the model again to predict the action for the new state and based on that get the Q-value(most probable new action), multiply it with certain learning rate (gamma) and add it to the reward.
+- We appned the new_state, reward, previous_state in a python deque of certain length.
+- When the python deque completely filled with these datas, then we randomly select some datas and make a batch of certain batch_size.
+- Then these datas in a batch are feeded to the neural network for training.
+- The intuition behind giving the negative reward means that, we will neglect these actions for the particular situation.
+Since, the agent always perform action which has higher Q-value, negative reward will automatically decrease the Q-value for bad actions.
+-  This whole scheme of training the model is called as training via replay memory.
+Updt